 On behalf of the Board, I would like to extend my heartfelt gratitude to all the respected Shareholders.
-PW Medtech will seize the opportunities presented by the development of the medical device industry.
-Capitalizing on supporting policy benefits, the Group will strive to promote sustainable business growth and operation efficiency and fulfill its corporate social responsibility, with a view to maximizing the return to the Shareholders in the long run.
+PW Medtech will seize the opportunities presented by the development of the medical device industry to promote sustainable business growth and operating efficiency, so as to consolidate the Group's leading position in the market and realize rapid growth with a view to maximizing the return to the Shareholders in the long run.